quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # ACK-only packets on constrained links

+The stragegy on sending acknowlegdements in QUIC version 1 is adopted from TCP, meaning that usually an QUIC implementation is expected to send one packet containing an ACK frame for each two packets received.
 The cost of sending acknowledgments - in processing cost or link utilization - could be a significant proportion of available resources if these resources are constrained.
-Reducing the rate at which acknowledgments are generated can preserve these resources and improve overall performance, for both network processing as well as application-relevant metrics.
+With TCP network based mechanisim exists that perform so called ACK thining in such situations.
+As "only-ACK" packets are not reliably detecable in QUIC and drop of those packets can have larger performance impcats than with TCP, network based ACK thining is not suitable for QUIC traffic.
+Instead QUIC endpoint need to control the ACK rate appropriately and some implenentation may even provide an interface to impact the amount of ACK traffic sent.
+Reducing the rate at which acknowledgments are generated can preserve constraint resources and in such a situation improve overall performance, for both network processing as well as application-relevant metrics.

 # Port Selection and Application Endpoint Discovery {#ports}